Bangladesh Jamaat-e-Islami: Prosecution, deregistration and ban (2013–2024)

-On 27 January 2009, the Bangladesh Supreme Court issued a ruling after 25 people from different Islamic organisations, including Bangladesh Tarikat Federation's Secretary General Syed Rezaul Haque Chandpuri, Jaker Party's Secretary General Munshi Abdul Latif and Sammilita Islami Jote's President Maulana Ziaul Hasan, filed a joint petition.
-Jamaat-e-Islami chief Motiur Rahman Nizami, Secretary General Ali Ahsan Mujaheed and the Election Commission Secretary were given six weeks time to reply, but they did not.
+On 27 January 2009, the Supreme Court issued a ruling after 25 people from different Islamic organisations, including Bangladesh Tarikat Federation's Secretary General Syed Rezaul Haque Chandpuri, Zaker Party's Secretary General Munshi Abdul Latif and Sammilita Islami Jote's President Maulana Ziaul Hasan, filed a joint petition.
+Jamaat-e-Islami chief Nizami, Secretary Mojaheed and the Election Commission Secretary were given six weeks time to reply, but they did not.
 The ruling asked to explain "why the Jamaat's registration should not be declared illegal".
-As a verdict of the ruling, High Court cancelled the registration of the Jamaat-e-Islami on 1 August 2013, ruling that the party is unfit to contest national polls because its charter puts God above democratic process.
-(Note: Multiple references:)
+As a verdict of the ruling, High Court cancelled the registration of the Jamaat-e-Islami on 1 August 2013, ruling that the party is unfit to contest national polls because its charter puts Allah above democratic process.
+(Note: Multiple references:) On 5 August 2013, the Supreme Court rejected Jamaat's plea against the High Court.
+From that time, Jamaat became virtually absent from the mainstream politics.